-Osh: [00:16:05] And and even as like I would even argue as an upper crust you know let's say you're a wasp from the New England states.
+Osh: [00:16:05] I would even argue as an upper crust, let's say from New England.
 You can identify too because everyone knows what it's like to disappoint your parents.
-Everyone knows what it's like to feel like you're a failure and everyone knows what it's like to struggle and to try to follow your dreams and to have your parents not understand you.
-Yeah and so I always argue you know it's a great show.
-And anyone even non immigrants can relate to this immigrant experience you know I always say Are you telling your story about immigrants or are you telling your story about the plight of the human experience which manifests itself in all forms.
+Everyone knows what it's like to feel like you're a failure.
+And everyone knows what it's like to struggle and to try to follow your dreams.
+To have your parents not understand you.
+Yeah, so I always argue it's a great show.
+And anyone even non-immigrants can relate to this immigrant experience.
+I always say “Are you telling your story about immigrants?
+Or are you telling your story about the plight of the human experience, which manifests itself in all forms?"

-Yulia: [00:16:47] So speaking about an experience that manifested itself in the form of Broadway for All?
+Yulia: [00:16:47] So speaking about an experience that manifested itself in the form of Broadway for All.
 How did you get it off the ground?
 Dreams are really hard to get off the ground.

-So it's like hey you have some extra income that you're sitting on.
-And I know that you're looking for something meaningful to do.
-And I have a great project or a great idea for you to either donate your money or invest your money in.
-And here's one option.
+So it's like “Hey you have some extra income that you're sitting on.
+I know that you're looking for something meaningful to do.
+I have a great project or a great idea for you to either donate your money or invest your money in — and here's one option.
 Is this a match with your desires?
-And if not great.
-It was fun having coffee with you and and maybe you can hang out and grab a tea later or something.
-But it's on the next one.
-And I think we get so fed up hearing no I guess because I'm an actor.
-I'm used to hearing no. So I think maybe actors should also go into fundraising because they've mastered the art of accepting no and still moving on.
-You know.
+And if not, great.
+It was fun having coffee with you and and maybe we can hang out and grab a tea later or something."
+But it's on to the next one.
+I think we get so fed up hearing no I guess because I'm an actor.
+I'm used to hearing no. I think maybe actors should also go into fundraising because they've mastered the art of accepting no and still moving on.

 Yulia: [00:21:07] I think that's what acting does, but I think that's also what advertising does.
 So that's why I can do startups.
-Because I'm used to presenting concepts and then getting killed like 16 times before.
-So you just build up a skin and you just go "okay, next".
-You don't even think about that you just go I can create something better, you don't like that one?
-I'll create something better and you'll love it.
-So it's about just doing your thing and knowing that you're doing the right thing and finding people who believe in your thing.
+Because I'm used to presenting concepts and then getting killed like 16 times.
+You just build up a skin and go “Okay, next."
+You don't even think about that.
+You just go "I can create something better.
+You don't like that one?
+I'll create something better and you'll love it."
+It's about just doing your thing and knowing that you're doing the RIGHT thing.
+And finding people who believe in your thing.

 Osh: [00:21:35] Absolutely, I agree.

-Yulia: [00:21:40] It's about finding your like, tribe.
+Yulia: [00:21:40] It's about finding your tribe.

 Osh: [00:21:40] Yeah.

-Who's following up on your e-mail account that people at large email you on.
-If you have two people monitoring it is there a check system for that so no one's being answered twice.
-There's so much that goes into it and I think what we end up doing is we like to dream really big.
-And then to focus a lot of our funding on these big ideas but then we forget we also have to fund this logistics person and this person who is making your Excel sheet.
-And I would say to try to create a microcosm of your idea and really create and really devote time and money to marketing and media and operations and logistics people to make sure that this idea is going to be well supported for execution.
+Who's following up on your e-mail account that people at large email you on?
+If you have two people monitoring it, is there a check system so no one's being answered twice?
+There's so much that goes into it.
+I think what we end up doing is, we like to dream really big and focus a lot of our funding on these big ideas.
+But then we forget we also have to fund this logistics person, and this person who is making your Excel sheet.
+I would say to try to create a microcosm of your idea.
+Really create and devote time and money to marketing, media, operations, logistics people to make sure that this idea is going to be well supported for execution.
 I think that's where a lot of us fall short.

-Yulia: [00:27:54] That's actually the most basic thing of fundraising once you have somebody to sign on, that signifies success. so other people just sign on automatically, almost.
+Yulia: [00:27:54] That's the most basic part of fundraising.
+Once you have somebody to sign on, that signifies success.
+So other people sign on automatically almost.
 That's a very common thing in fundraising.

-I would say perhaps my favorite success story is one in which we were.
-We had our kids go see Fun Home on Broadway.
-Thanks to Fun Home producer Barbara Whitman.
-And.
-There was a comment made from one of our students that some can take is like pretty foul and homophobic.
-And I remember hearing that after they saw Fun home, the kids hashed out that problem together and made up and the child apologized and.
+I would say perhaps my favorite success story is one in which we had our kids go see Fun Home on Broadway thanks to the Fun Home producer Barbara Whitman.
+There was a comment made from one of our students that some can take as pretty foul and homophobic.
+I remember hearing that after they saw Fun home the kids hashed out that problem together, made up, and the child apologized.
 They're working together harmoniously.
-And.
-I think about that social justice piece right.
-So you're not just learning from Broadways and TV and film's best but you're also learning how to be a good citizen.
+I think about that social justice piece.
+So you're not just learning from Broadway, TV, and film's best — but you're also learning how to be a good citizen.
 We tell them you make the best art through diversity of perspective.
-But you also become a better human being through diversity of perspectives.
-And to sort of think outside yourself.
+But you also become a better human being through diversity of perspectives — to sort of think outside yourself.